swaptacular/swpt_accounts/protocol.rst

   * The debtor's account SHOULD always be able to receive incoming transfers.

+  * Interest paid to/from creditor's accounts SHOULD come from/to the debtor's account.

   * Interest SHOULD NOT be accumulated on the debtor's account.

   * The ``creditor_id`` for the debtor's account SHOULD be ``0``.